 G-7 Summit To Be Held At Trump's Miami Golf Resort

-Next year's G-7 gathering of the leaders of the world's biggest economies will take place at President Trump's Doral golf resort outside of Miami, acting White House chief of staff Mick Mulvaney announced on Thursday.
+Next year's Group of Seven gathering of the leaders of the world's biggest economies will take place at President Trump's Doral golf resort outside of Miami, acting White House chief of staff Mick Mulvaney announced on Thursday.

 "We used a lot of the same criteria used by past administrations," Mulvaney said.
-He later said it was almost as though the resort had been purpose-built for the event.
+He later said it was almost as though the resort had been built for the event.

-The Trump administration's decision to host the high-profile international summit at Doral is sure to stoke the ongoing controversy about Trump's decision to maintain his ownership of his businesses while also serving as president.
+The Trump administration's decision to host the high-profile international summit at Doral is sure to stoke the ongoing controversy about Trump's decision to maintain his ownership of his businesses while serving as president.

 "We know the environment we live in," Mulvaney said, adding that Trump was willing to take the scrutiny.

 Mulvaney noted that Doral was Trump's suggestion that staff followed up on.
-He said "no" when asked if it was better to avoid the appearance of self-dealing, pointing repeatedly to potential cost savings.
+He said "no" when asked whether it was better to avoid the appearance of self-dealing, pointing repeatedly to potential cost savings.
 He said he would not share documents on the decision-making process.

 Trump made his interest in holding the summit at Doral known in August, while attending this year's gathering in Biarritz, France.